SUPERCAR NOSTALGIA IS A BLOG EXPLORING SOME OF THE GREAT OUT-OF-PRODUCTION AUTOMOBILES

 art-mg-lanciadeltas4d.jpg

 Suspension comprised long-travel double wishbones with coil springs and hydraulic shocks (two per side at the rear).
-Anti-roll bars were installed at either end.
+An anti-roll bar was installed at either end.

-Abarth fitted hydraulically-assisted 300mm diameter ventilated disc brakes, aluminium-ally single-piston Brembo calipers and Pirelli-shod 16 x 8-inch Speedline wheels all round.
+Abarth fitted hydraulically-assisted 300mm diameter ventilated disc brakes, aluminium-alloy single-piston Brembo calipers and Pirelli-shod 16 x 8-inch Speedline wheels all round.

 The Delta S4’s new lightweight Abarth-designed Tipo 233 ATR 18S inline four cylinder engine was developed specially for this application.